William Dichtel

-William Dichtel (born 1978, Houston, Texas) is the Robert L. Letsinger Professor of Chemistry at Northwestern University and a 2015 MacArthur Fellow who has helped pioneer the development of porous polymers known as covalent organic frameworks.
-Dichtel was awarded a Guggenheim Fellowship in 2018.
-In 2020, Dichtel was selected as the 2020 Laureate in Chemistry of the Blavatnik Awards for Young Scientists.
-He also founded Cylopure, a university spin-off that seeks to bring to market water filtration with cyclodextrin polymers.
+William Dichtel (born 1978, Houston, Texas) is an American chemist and the Robert L. Letsinger Professor of Chemistry at Northwestern University.
+He is known for pioneering work in an emerging class of polymers known as covalent organic frameworks (COFs), two-dimensional polymers, and porous materials for environmental remediation including novel methods for forever chemical (PFAS) destruction and recycling polyurethane foams.
+Dichtel's research has been recognized nationally and internationally, receiving the MacArthur Fellowship in 2015, a Guggenheim Fellowship in 2018, and the Blavatnik National Award in Chemistry in 2020.
+He also founded Cyclopure, a university spin-off that seeks to bring to market water filtration with cyclodextrin polymers.

 Professor Dichtel is an accomplished open water swimmer.
-He completed the Chicago Sky Line Swim in 2022 as well as successfully crossing the English Channel on June 25, 2024 in 12 hours, 8 minutes.
+He completed the Chicago Sky Line Swim in 2020 as well as successfully crossing the English Channel on June 25, 2024 in 12 hours, 8 minutes.

 Early life and education

-Dichtel was born in 1978 in Houston, Texas.
-He was raised in Roanoke, Virginia.
-Dichtel earned his B.S. from the Massachusetts Institute of Technology in 2000, where he worked in the laboratory of Prof. Timothy M. Swager.
-He then moved to the University of California at Berkeley to perform graduate studies in the laboratory of Prof. Jean M. J. Fréchet.
-In Fréchet's lab, Dichtel synthesized porphyrin-containing dendrimers for light harvesting applications.
+Dichtel was born in Houston, Texas, and raised in Roanoke, Virginia.
+He earned a B.S. in Chemistry from the Massachusetts Institute of Technology in 2000, where he worked with Prof. Timothy M. Swager.
+He completed his Ph.D. at the University of California, Berkeley in 2005 under Jean M. J. Fréchet, focusing on porphyrin-containing dendrimers for light harvesting applications.
 He then moved to Los Angeles to perform joint postdoctoral research between 2005 and 2008 with Prof. Fraser Stoddart at UCLA, and Prof. James R. Heath at Caltech, where he studied rotaxanes.

 Independent career

-Dichtel began his independent career at Cornell University in 2008, as an assistant professor in the department of chemistry and chemical biology.
-He was promoted to associate professor in 2014.
-Dichtel moved to Northwestern University in 2016, where he holds the post of Robert L. Letsinger Professor of Chemistry.
+Dichtel began his independent career in the Department of Chemistry and Chemical Biology at Cornell University in 2008, and was promoted to associate professor in 2014.
+He moved to Northwestern University in 2016 as the Robert L. Letsinger Professor of Chemistry.
+At Northwestern, the Dichtel Research Group focuses on using organic synthesis and noncovalent assembly to control the structure and reactivity of molecules, materials, and interfaces across chemical environments; moreover, the group uses the tools of synthetic chemistry to better understand and design nanostructured materials.